antzGames/Godot-A-Star-Pathfinding-for-Gridmaps/README.md

 <img src="https://github.com/user-attachments/assets/698771ce-eaa8-47ee-b058-78808bdd1a59" width="580" height="270">

-An extended version of Godot's 1GridMap1 node that adds A* pathfinding support and in editor visual pathfinding debugging.
+An extended version of Godot's `GridMap` node that adds A* pathfinding support and in editor visual pathfinding debugging.

 Now implemented as a plugin.